You are here

 Consultation and governance

-A new advisory committee, the Therapeutic Goods Advertising Consultative Committee (TGACC) has been formed and is expected to meet four times per year.
+The Therapeutic Goods Advertising Consultative Committee (TGACC) was formed in 2018.
+It generally meets four times per year.

 The TGACC has representation from: